 Kids love a parade, especially a Halloween-themed Disney one.
 Parade enthusiasts start lining up along Main Street’s curb long before “Mickey’s Costume Party” cavalcade begins.
 My family, again not big on waiting for anything, doesn’t mind watching from behind the crowd instead.
 People are typically kind about letting little ones up to the front as long as they don’t get in the way of anyone’s view.

 If you can keep your kids up late enough, I highly recommend staying to watch the “Halloween Screams” fireworks spectacular.
 I have seen a lot of awesome fireworks displays on the 4th of July, at baseball games, at Disney World and other Disney parks, on Disney Cruises, and more.
 This was the best fireworks display I have ever seen!
 Set to spooky music and starring the voices of Disney villains, the fireworks are sure to thrill and chill.
 (Click the image above to see a 15-second video snippet of the Disneyland Halloween fireworks show.)

 The party lasts until 12 am but if you have young children, I suggest calling it a night before midnight strikes.
 We left immediately after the “Halloween Screams” fireworks.
 After a whiny walk back to the Disneyland Hotel, one of my kids was so exhausted there was screaming and crying and teeth brushed IN bed before immediate pass-out.

-The night was not without meltdowns, but we had such a great time, I definitely recommend getting your Mickey’s Halloween Party tickets now so you can enjoy the festivities.
+The night was not without meltdowns, but we had a great time.
 You can always sleep in and take it easy the next day.
 Halloween comes but once a year and the memories of family fun will last a lifetime.